drodriguezSRL/ORBSLAM3_implementation/README.md

 After this I need
 - [ ] build the docker image
 - [ ] run the container
-- [ ] (optional) add a `docker-compose.yml` file to run it including local datasets, any custom config files...
+- [x] (optional) add a `docker-compose.yml` file to run it including local datasets, any custom config files...
-- [ ] (optional) a launch script `run_docker.sh` --> how would this work? how is it different from docker-compose?
+- [x] (optional) a launch script `run_docker.sh` --> how would this work? how is it different from docker-compose?
 - [ ] (optional) how to include GPU support (CUDA)

 #### Write the dockerfile

 Dockerfile can be found [here](docker/Dockerfile).

 Created a [docker-compose](docker/docker-compose.yml) file.
 With this file I can avoid having to type long `docker run` like those needed to mount volumes (e.g., `docker run -i container-name -v ~/ORBSLAM3_implementation/src:/app`).
+This file describes the services, volumes, networks, enviornment, and how to build and run everything in my environment.

 In this YAML file I can define:
 - how to build the Dockerfile into an image